lblod/app-lokaal-mandatenbeheer/docs/LDES.md

           tree:value "P1Y"^^xsd:duration .

 This also means that we promise that we will keep the data for at least one year after it was created.
-The url of the type of entity will be based on the resources path of the entity type in
+The url of the type of entity will be based on the resources path of the entity type in resources.

+Note here that the LDES spec calls for the use of a specific versioned URI to be created to represent the state of the concept at a certain time.
+This URI then refers to the true URI of that concept through the predicate defined as the value of `ldes:versionOfPath`, `dct:isVersionOf` in our case.
+This versioned URI is not to be confused with the versioned entity of a Mandataris.
+In fact, the versioned Mandataris entity will itself also have a versioned URI for every change that happened to it.

 ## Links to Entities